jzheng2017/OS_assignment2/project/documentation/report.md

 When finished writing it will release both the `m_readers` and `m_worker_queue` mutex.

 ### Remove
+A removal request is treated the same as write request, in the sense that they are both workers.
+This basically means that they have to acquire the same mutexes, namely `m_worker_queue` and `m_readers`.
+When both are acquired it can remove the element at the index that was specified by the user making the request.

+After a successful removal both mutexes are released again.

+### Bounded and unbounded buffer
+The way bounded and unbounded behaviour is enforced is using one variable, namely, `bounded`.
+The `bounded` variable is a boolean, which is set at the creation of a `synchronized_vector`.

+The `synchronized_vector` provides two constructors, namely one without any arguments (unbounded) and a constructor with one argument (bounded) which is the `bound` value.
+Using this passed in argument the boundary for the vector is set.
+This is done using the `reserve` function from the `vector` class which allows one to set the `capacity` of the `vector`.
+In this one argument constructor the global `bounded` variable is also set to `true`.
+This `bounded` variable is used in the operations to determine if the set boundary has been reached or not.

 ### Resize
+After the creation of the `synchronized_vector` it is also possible to resize the capacity of the `vector`.
+This resize request just like write and removal is treated as a worker, as it modifies the data/structur of the vector.
+Therefore it has to go through the same process of acquiring `m_readers` and `m_worker_queue`.

+After having done that it will resize the capacity using two functions, `resize` to resize the `vector` and `reserve` to set the allocated `capacity`.
+Lastly, it also has to set the `bounded` variable to `true` because it is now bounded by the specified `size` argument.

+At last it has to release the acquired mutexes again.

 ## Common issues
 ### Deadlock